 '''

 cpdf -split-bookmarks 0 a.pdf -o out%%%.pdf

+Split a.pdf to the files out001.pdf, out002.pdf on bookmark boundaries.

 '''

-Split a.pdf to the files out 001.pdf, out 002.pdf on bookmark boundaries.

-Now, there may be many bookmarks on a single page (for instance, if paragraphs are bookmarked or there are two subsections on one page).
+There may be many bookmarks on a single page (for instance, if paragraphs are bookmarked or there are two subsections on one page).
 The splits calculated by -split-bookmarks ensure that each page appears in only one of the output files.
 It is possible to use the @ operators above, including operator @B which expands to the text of the bookmark: